shafaypro/PYSHA/README.md

 ## Credits

-Originally created in 2017 by **M Shafay Amjad** as an undergraduate project. v2.0 is a modernising rewrite — new stack, new architecture, same spirit.
+Originally created in 2017 by **Shafay** as an undergraduate project. v2.0 is a modernising rewrite — new stack, new architecture, same spirit.